 - Competitiveness: Should help businesses reduce costs and/or increase the value of their products and services, leading to new competitive advantages.

-To explore your business’ eligibility for CAP Ontario Processors funding and learn how to optimize the application process, please contact Mentor Works.
+To explore your business’ eligibility for food manufacturing grants and learn how to optimize the application process, please contact Mentor Works.

 - Canadian Agricultural Partnership Ontario: Eligibility for Producers